GregMurray30/MMX/README.md

 Media Transformation

-Paid media effectiveness is modeled using a Hill function applied to adstock-transformed spend:
+Paid media effectiveness is modeled using a Hill function applied to adstock-transformed spend (in digital marketing the adstock is usually effectively ignored by setting alpha to a small constant rather than a learned parameter):

 <p align="center">
   <img src="images/beta_hill.png">